By nature, basements are imperfect concrete structures built in unstable or expansive soils of varying density and compaction.

 - Increased cooling bills (damp air takes more energy to cool)

-- Increased heating bills (damp air takes more energy to heat)
+- Increased heating bills (humid air takes more energy to heat)

 - Mold upstairs